RayBB/openlibrary-docs/2_Developers/3_Backend/Understanding-The-Data-Model.md

+Interested in adding new table to our schema?
+Check out this reference PR: https://github.com/internetarchive/openlibrary/pull/7928/files

 # Infogami
 Each Infogami page (i.e. something with a URL) has an associated type.
 Each type contains a schema that states what fields can be used with it and what format those fields are in.
 Those are used to generate view and edit templates which can then be further customized as a particular type requires.